ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 As an architect you should not jump into a project if this work can not be done, otherwise chances for a project success are limited from the start.
 It is like the saying: *„A shirt will never fit right if you miss the first buttonhole.“*

-How important the knowledge of architectural goals is, can be seen in the following figures, that show different architectural goals:
+How important the knowledge of architectural goals is, can be seen in the following figures, that stand for different architectural goals:

 ![]({{site.url}}/i/blog/architecture_goals.jpg)